|

 So if active buffered circuits are so great, then why choose passive?
 Three main reasons: some people prefer the tone, some people prefer to do things "the old-fashioned way", and some people don't want to think about changing batteries.
 The tone question really is a valid concern.
 Many pickups sound noticeably different if you add a preamp.
 Also some preamps can introduce a tiny amount of compression or distortion--not everyone can hear it, but those that can, may not like it.
 Another big tone issue is that sometimes a person doesn't want isolation of the pickups, because the interaction between the pickups, the cable, and the amp can result in a pleasing tone with fat low mids and no harshness on top.
 The loading can actually shape the tone that way.
 However pretty much the same results can be achieved with an active instrument, just by adjusting the EQ on your amp.

 What's the difference between "active pickups" and "active EQ" or "active electronics"?
 Most active instruments have passive pickups and an active preamp in the control cavity.
 When people talk about active EQ or electronics onboard, they are talking about that preamp.
 Active pickups are ones where the preamp is built into the pickup housing itself.
 The pickups are still passive at their core, but they have been wound and specially designed for optimal use with a preamp right there in the pickup body.
 The preamp inside an active pickup may be designed to do any of the functions of an external preamp: buffering, boost, or even EQ control.
 Active pickups may be combined with another preamp in the control cavity, but they don't need one.
-On the one hand, adding more preamps together can give you the hottest/highest output levels if that's what you want; but on the other hand, every preamplification stage will color, compress, and distort the signal slightly--some people like that sound, others hate it.
 Again though, the majority of the time, just because an instrument is "active" does not mean it has active pickups.